JWock82/Pynite/README.md

 * sympy: Only needed if you want to view the derivations used to build PyNite.

 # What's New?
+v0.0.65
+* Improved the `merge_duplicate_nodes` method.
+It seemed to be working, but it was hard to follow, and there may have been cases where it didn't work as expected.
+Simplified the code for this method to make it clear what it was doing, and to make it more efficient.
+Added comments explaining each step.
+* Screenshot size is now adjustable when rendering.
+* Fixed a bug for `RectangleMesh` where it could not be used repeatedly.
+* Refactoring: changed `Name` to `name` throughout code.
+For example, `Node3D.Name` is now `Node3D.name`.
+* Fixed obsolete method names that had not been updated.
+* Scalar bar text size can now be controlled.
+It had strange behavior before.
+It would change with the window size (until the window size was too small).
+* More work on the new `Renderer` class.
+This class is being built to give the user more control over the appearance and behavior of renderings.

 v0.0.63 thru v0.0.64
 * Fixed the `add_mesh` method.
 It was not working properly after version 0.0.62.
 * Made stability checks optional.
 Stability checks add significant solve time.
 If you are confident your model is stable, you can skip the stability check by toggling `check_stability` to `False` in your call to your analysis command.